 The Canadian Scholarship Trust Group Savings Plan (the "Plan") is a Pooled Education Savings Plan that was established on September 1, 1991.
 Since June 2001, the Plan is no longer available for sale.
 The objective of the Plan is to assist parents and others to save for the post-secondary education of children.
 The Plan is managed by C.S.T.
-Savings Inc ("CST Savings"), formerly C.S.T.
-Consultants Inc., a wholly-owned subsidiary of the Canadian Scholarship Trust Foundation (the "Foundation").
+Savings Inc ("CST Savings"), a wholly-owned subsidiary of the Canadian Scholarship Trust Foundation (the "Foundation").
 The Plan's registered place of business is 1600-2235 Sheppard Avenue East, Toronto, Ontario, Canada.